ultrabug/py3status/doc/configuration.rst

 ``urgent_background``: Specify urgent background color for modules.
 You lose urgent functionality too that can be sometimes utilized by container modules, e.g., frame and group.
+``urgent_foreground``: Specify urgent foreground color for modules.
+You lose urgent functionality too that can be sometimes utilized by container modules, e.g., frame and group.

 Configuration obfuscation